 In many cases, universities know the risks but fail to implement the needed procedural and technical changes necessary to protect sensitive information.
 Having more structured guidelines, like those provided by NIST, provide universities with a good stepping stone to strengthen their cybersecurity policies.

-Although NIST’s guidelines initially targeted government agencies, the organization suggests that universities approach the framework through an enterprise risk lense.
+Although NIST’s guidelines initially targeted government agencies, the organization suggests that universities approach the framework through an enterprise risk lens.
 Additionally, colleges must inform employees, especially professors, that the new regulations are not designed to inhibit the free flow of knowledge ( a cornerstone of education) but are rather focused on safeguarding the integrity of such information.
 In other words, perspective matters because it changes how cooperative people are and how successful a cybersecurity program will be.

 Privacy Laws Pertaining to Universities